Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 Building a website is like building a house.
 You wouldn’t just call up a contractor and say, “I’d like a house.
 How much will that cost, and how soon can you have it done?”
 Before you can start building, you need land, permits, financing, floor plans, and architectural drawings.

 Construct solid groundwork for your website design by starting with goals.
-What do you want your website to do?
+What do you want your website design to do?
 Answering this first gives you a basis for all your other decisions about your website.

-Your website goals might be things like:
+Your website design goals might be things like:

 What if you want your website design to do all of these things?
 Try to identify one primary goal, and prioritize secondary goals in order of importance.
 Websites that try to be all things to all people all at once often end up confusing visitors, because they aren’t sure what to do next.